Yakora/Batch-Personal-work/README.md

-# My personal Batch files
+# My personal Batch examples

+sorry for my native language in the examples